SoyaChunkz/Sudoku-Solver/Readme.md

 - **Solve**: Automatically solve the current Sudoku puzzle.
 - **Check Solution**: Verify if the current solution is correct.

+### Usage

+1. **Generate a Random Board: Click on the "Generate Random Board" button to create a new Sudoku puzzle.**
+2. **Solve the Puzzle: Click on the "Solve" button to find a solution for the current puzzle.**
+3. **Check Your Solution: Click on the "Check Solution" button to verify if the numbers you entered are correct.**

+### Code Overview

+**SudokuUI.java: Contains the main application code, including Sudoku generation, solving algorithms, and GUI.**

 ## Screenshot

 **Click on the Generate Board button to get a random board**